dosbox-staging/dosbox-staging/website/docs/getting-started/star-wars-dark-forces.md

 emulated VGA card, which is always 70 Hz.
 This is hardcoded behaviour that cannot be disabled in the game's configuration.

-DOSBox Staging itself also uses vertical syncing by default to synchronise updating the emulated image to the vertical refresh rate of your physical monitor.
+DOSBox Staging tries to automatically detect the conditions where enabling vertical syncing is beneficial to synchronise updating the emulated image to the vertical refresh rate of your physical monitor.
 Without DOSBox-level vsync, fast-paced games such as this one would exhibit a lot of tearing.
 This is important to understand: to get zero tearing, vertical syncing *must* be happening both in the game *and* at the DOSBox level!

-Conversely, DOSBox-level vsync only means that the *emulated* image is output to your physical monitor without flickering and tearing; the emulated DOS game *itself* might or might not use vertical syncing, and thus might or might not produce tearing artifacts of its own (these artifacts are present when running the game on real hardware too---there's nothing we can do about them).
+Conversely, DOSBox-level vsync only means that the *emulated* image is output to your physical monitor without flickering and tearing; the emulated DOS game *itself* might or might not use vertical syncing, and thus might or might not produce tearing artifacts of its own (these artifacts are present when running the game on real hardware too, so there's nothing we can do about them at the emulator level).

 You don't have control over the vertical syncing behaviour in most DOS games.
 For example, Commander Keen 4--6, Doom, and many other FPS games have